veegres/ivory/docker/development/README.md

 ## Docker environment for local development

-This Dockerfile and docker-compose will run for you patroni cluster with 3 instances.
+This Dockerfile and docker-compose will run for you patroni cluster with 3 cluster.
+One of them is usual with 3 instances, others are needed only for specific test purposes and have specific configuration (like certs or pass).
+All postgres instances are configured with ssl by default, and there are different users for test purposes.

 ## Run